1. You can drink a different German beer every day for 15 years

 But this is nothing on the decline since 1864, if American journalist Andrew Broeck is to be trusted.
 In an article in The Atlantic that year, he described how “a man is scarcely reckoned with the real drinkers until he drinks six masses [a mass is a litre] … ten masses are not uncommon, twenty to thirty masses… are drunk by some, on a wager much more.”

-8. Separated by about 40km, Cologne and Düsseldorf a world apart in beer terms
+8. Neighbours Cologne and Düsseldorf worlds apart in beer terms

 Cologne and Düsseldorf are next door neighbours, but there has always been a rivalry between the two.
 Whereas Cologne has a long and rich history, and its people regard themselves as easy and laid back, Düsseldorf is more modern, smarter and ritzier.